How Do I Stay Sober When All My Friends Drink?

 Some of the friends you keep will be those who drink.
 Even if you try to stay away from alcohol for the most part, there will inevitably be occasions when friends are drinking, such as parties and weddings.
 Being ready with strategies to maintain addiction recovery can help:

-- Communicate: Tell close friends that you are in recovery and do not drink.
+- Communicate: Tell close friends that you are in recovery and don’t drink anymore.
 Explain that it can be difficult to avoid alcohol when everyone else is drinking, and ask for their support.
 Also, explain that you might need to remove yourself from the temptation sometimes and that they should not take it personally.
 A true friend should be supportive.

 - Pretend: With acquaintances and work friends, holding a virgin drink that looks like an alcoholic beverage could prevent questioning.
 If someone offers a drink or a refill, try a simple answer such as, “Thanks, but I’m not drinking tonight.”

-- Give It Time: After leaving a treatment program, it might be wise to take time to focus on recovery before spending time in situations involving alcohol.
-Wait until you’re strong enough to handle the temptation without taking part.
+- Give It Time: After leaving a treatment program, it might be wise to take time to join a peer support group like AA and focus on recovery before spending time in situations involving alcohol.
+Wait until your recvoery is strong enough to handle the temptation without taking part.
 Also, it should get easier to be around drinking friends in time, or seek help if it does not.

-- Have a Buddy System: It’s helpful to have one or more supportive buddies you can call.
-When struggling to deal with temptations and pressure from friends, excuse yourself and call the buddy to gain support in handling the situation.
-You could also consider bringing a non-drinking friend along for support at a gathering.
+- Have a Buddy System: It’s helpful to have one or more supportive sober buddies you can call.
+When struggling to deal with temptations and pressure from friends, excuse yourself and call another sober alcoholic to gain support in handling the situation.
+You could also consider bringing a sober friend along for support at a gathering.